-My 2 yr old son picks his nails constantly they are down to the quick and I know they have to hurt.
-I did this too as a child until I was about 16 yrs old.
+My 2 yr old son picks his nails constantly; they are down to the quick and I know they have to hurt.
+I developed this same habit, too, as a child until I was about 16 yrs old.
 He has now started picking his cuticles and even his toes.
 What is the best way to get him to stop?
 My husband gets very upset and constantly tells him to stop, but of course, this doesn’t work.
 I try to keep his hands busy by giving him a toy or something else but he still manages to pick.

 How do I stop my toddler from picking his nails?

 This article has been updated from the original version, which was originally published here on September 17, 2007.

 Dr. Marie is licensed as both a psychologist and marriage and family counselor.
 She specializes in couples and family therapy and parent education.
 Follow her on Facebook or Twitter.

 APA Reference Hartwell-Walker, D. (2019).
 How do I stop my toddler from picking his nails?.
 Psych Central.

 Retrieved on June 24, 2019, from https://psychcentral.com/ask-the-therapist/2017/09/17/how-do-i-stop-my-toddler-from-picking-his-nails/

 Last updated: 22 May 2019 Last reviewed: By a member of our scientific advisory board on 22 May 2019 Published on Psych Central.com.
 All rights reserved.